hootsoft/.github/profile/README.md

 Once the @hootsoft/backend app is running, it should then be accessible from any consuming frontend app, such as Flyhoot, providing it is allowed within the CORS settings.
 To test any APIs, you may wish to use [Postman](https://www.postman.com/) but ensure you have Postman desktop installed and running to call localhost APIs.

 #### Running the Application
-To run the backend package locally, simply navigate to the root of the relevant package (so Flyhoot, Dayhoot, etc.) and run a `yarn start`.
+To run the backend app locally, simply navigate to the root of the relevant package (so Flyhoot, Dayhoot, etc.) and run a `yarn start`.

 It will look something like: